peytoncordero/DRI25/command-line.md

 # Hands-on!

 Now we start to interact with the computer via the command line!
 Every command we learn in the next pages will require you to practice it.

-For this, we included an emulator of the command line on DHRIFT.
+For the purposes of this workshop, we included an emulator of the command line on DHRIFT.
+It is a program that allows us to recreate the terminal (program where you use the command line) in this very tab of your browser without having to open the terminal on your computer.
+The emulator contains all the necessary files for the exercises.

+We are demonstrating the function and language of the command line in this emulator because it ensures that anyone taking the workshop has the same conditions to follow.
+Using this emulator is a pedagogical decision that comes from previous experiences teaching this workshop with users working on different Operative Systems (e.g. macOS and Windows) at the same time, where the passing of the workshop would be affected for differences in the systems.
+At the end of the workshop, we include a section that will allow you to transfer the knowledge to your own computer.

 To access the emulator, check the top-right side of the screen (or the top if you are using a small device).
 There is a rectangle with the text "Open Code Editor".
 When you click on it, the emulator will be displayed as part of the same windows where you are reading this text in your navigator.